-There are a number of local challenges facing the council which will enable the Council to close the funding gap.
+There are a number of local challenges facing the council which will enable the council to close the funding gap.
 These include the delivery of our town centre regeneration aspirations, economic growth challenges in strategic sites like West and North West Cheltenham, delivery of the place strategy, and service transformation.
 However the council is innovative and has put in place extensive plans to ensure that we get the most out of our services at a reasonable cost.

-In determining the budget strategy in October 2016, the Section 151 Officer recommended the strengthening of the specific earmarked 'budget strategy (support) reserve', created in 2015 to provide greater resilience for the council's medium term financial strategy.
+In determining the budget strategy in November 2017, the Chief Finance Officer continued to recommend the strengthening of the specific earmarked 'budget strategy (support) reserve', created in 2015 to provide greater resilience for the council's medium term financial strategy.
 The reserve will also help protect the council against the challenges which we know we will encounter in the coming years, some of which are expected to be short term.